zonemaster/zonemaster-backend/docs/Configuration.md

 ### polling_interval

-A positive decimal number.
+A strictly positive decimal number.
 Max 5 and 3 digits in the integer and fraction components respectively.

 Time in seconds between database lookups by Test Agent.